-Train jumped on board the Christmas album bandwagon by releasing one of their own.
-(I’m sure there’s some sort of better pun in there, but I’m very tired).
-They’ve done some fantastic songs in the past, and even some great Christmas songs, and I was pretty excited by the thought of this album; unfortunately they’re really not a covers bands and at best most of the covers are passable.
+Train jumped on board the Christmas album bandwagon by releasing one of their Christmas Island (I’m sure there’s some sort of better pun in there, but I’m very tired).
+They’ve done some fantastic songs in the past, and even some great Christmas songs, and I was pretty excited by the thought of this album.
+Unfortunately they’re really not a covers bands and at best most of the covers are passable.
 However, as an original, Christmas Island is upbeat, catchy and enjoyable; the lyrics are pretty clever.
 I doubt it would do well in the charts, but I think it’s one of the best Christmas Songs Of 2015.

 Sabrina Carpenter – Christmas the Whole Year Round

 Gosh this one is cheesy.
 Sabrina Carpenter release her song, Christmas the Whole Year Round.
 It definitely fits in with some of the classic ’90s Christmas songs.
-However, the chorus lacks punch, and while it’s repetition and general cheery-poppy-ness feels like you’re being beaten over the head by giant pink candy cane.
+However, the chorus lacks punch.
+And it’s overly repetitiveness and general cheery-poppy-ness feels like you’re being beaten over the head by giant pink candy cane.
 I wouldn’t say it was even remotely good; but better than some.

 All Time Low – Fool’s Holiday

 So this concludes a run-down of a variety of Christmas songs released this year.
-To be honest I though I would struggle to find 10, but the more I looked, the more I found their must be about 100 Christmas songs from this year alone!
+To be honest I thought I would struggle to find 10, but the more I looked, the more I found.
+There must be about 100 Christmas songs from this year alone!